wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.0.6 =
+* NEW: add a blank after a comma
+* NEW: add a blank after a double quote
+* NEW: add a option to check EPC rules/articles

 = 1.0.5 =
 * NEW: display the number of articles to be checked / checked
 * NEW: add a option to check EPC guidelines